TaifMohamedAmine/Multi-Agent-Reinforcement-Learing-system/README.md

 ### Joint Action Learning (JAL)

 The Joint Action Learning algorithm is used to train the agents collectively.
 The agents learn to coordinate their actions and make joint decisions to achieve the desired shape.
 The algorithm involves a centralized Q-matrix that represents the joint action-value function.
 The agents take actions based on a joint policy and update the Q-values based on the rewards received.

+### Value Iteration (IL)
+The Value Iteration algorithm is used used to find the optimal policy for Each agent from his owen position, The algorithm involves iteratively updating the value function for each state in the environment until convergence.
+The value function represents the expected cumulative reward that an agent can achieve from a given state by following the optimal policy.

 ## Implementation